flashcordon/big-history/Systeme-Terre.md

 saturation of future greening in response to warmer temperature.

-- Vegetation greening modulates water cycling.
-Land water losses to the atmosphere occur through ET, which includes transpiration (60–90% of the total land ET134–136) and evaporation.
-Greening increases water losses through an extended area of leaves performing transpiration137.
-A larger foliage area reduces the bare ground surface from which soil evaporation occurs, but increases the re- evaporation of rainfall intercepted by leaves138, so that greening can cause the net evaporation to either increase or decrease.
-Various remote- sensing-based ET estimates consistently point to a significant increase in global terrestrial ET over the past four decades, suggesting an intensified water exchange between the land and the atmosphere concurrent with the greening trend139.
-More than half of the global ET increase since the 1980s has been attributed to vegetation greening138,139
-- Greening impacts the
-exchange of energy between the land and the atmosphere, which ultimately leads to modifications in surface air temperature150.
-Greening increases ET, which cools the surface through evaporative cooling19,150, but greener canopies have a lower albedo than bare ground and absorb more sunlight, which can result in a larger sensible heat flux.
-This enhanced sensible heat warms the land surface, an effect called albedo warming151
-- The net effect of greening on surface air temperature in many cases can be viewed as the balance between evaporative cooling and albedo warming152,153, which was estimated globally to be −0.9 W m−2 from evaporative cooling and +0.1 W m−2 from albedo warming

-- About 85 percent of Earth’s ice-free lands is covered by vegetation.
-The area covered by all the green leaves on Earth is equal to, on average, 32 percent of Earth’s total surface area - oceans, lands and permanent ice sheets combined.
-- increased vegetation growth during the recent decades, known as the “Greening Earth”, has a strong cooling effect on the land due to increased efficiency of heat and water vapor transfer to the atmosphere.
-- “This is a warning sign about climate change.
-We should be cautious that the rainforests, which are at the forefront of the fight against global warming, are reaching the limits of their capacity to absorb carbon and cool the surface.”
--  And the chief cause of global greening we're experiencing?
-It seems to be that rising carbon dioxide emissions are providing more and more fertilizer for plants, the researchers say.
-As a result, the boom of global greening since the early 1980s may have slowed the rate of global warming, the researchers say, possibly by as much as 0.2 to 0.25 degrees Celsius.
-"It is ironic that the very same carbon emissions responsible for harmful changes to climate are also fertilizing plant growth, which in turn is somewhat moderating global warming
 - "Plants are actively defending against the dangers of carbon pollution by not only sequestering carbon on land but also by wetting the atmosphere through transpiration of ground water and evaporation of precipitation intercepted by their bodies,
-- es chercheurs ont utilisé des données satellitaires relatives à la végétation : l'indice foliaire LAI (Leaf Area Index).
-En éliminant les contributions autres que celle de la végétation, ils sont parvenus à déterminer les flux de chaleur latente et de chaleur sensible pour une variation unitaire de LAI sur la période 1982-2016.
-Sans surprise, la végétation a un effet « humidificateur » avec un flux de chaleur latente de +3,66 ± 0,45, ainsi qu'un effet « rafraîchissant » avec un flux de chaleur sensible de -3,26 ± 0,41 W.m-2.
-- Une analyse des données disponibles, couplée à des modèles climatiques (Land Surface Model, LSM), montre que la sensibilité des flux de chaleurs latente et sensible à l'indice foliaire augmente d'environ 20 % sur la période d'observation, surtout dans les régions où les ressources en eau sont limitées, probablement en raison d'une évapotranspiration plus élevée.
-- Le verdissement de la planète, imputable en partie à l'effet fertilisant du CO2 d'origine anthropique, a entraîné une diminution du rapport Bowen (chaleur sensible/chaleur latente) de -0,010 ± 0,002 par décennie, qui est attribuable à l'augmentation de la surface d'évapotranspiration des végétaux.
-- L'effet de la végétation sur les flux d'énergie varie cependant fortement suivant la nature des plantes et les conditions climatiques.
-Il reste mal décrit dans les modèles climatiques qui sous-estiment les réponses des végétaux à la baisse des ressources en eau.